cnrad/docker-express-template/README.md

 ## Setup

-Install Node on your local machine if you haven't already.
+- Install Node on your local machine if you haven't already.
-Clone this GitHub repo.
+- Clone this GitHub repo.
 (The directory that you clone it to will be your project directory)
+- Make sure Docker is running

 ## Build Process

-Run the following in the project directory:
+Run the following in the project directory:\
-`docker build . -t username-here/container-name-here`
+`docker build . -t container-name-here`

 - `username-here`: Replace with your name
 - `container-name-here`: Replace with what you would like to title the container

 ## Run

-Run the following in the project directory:
+Run the following in the project directory:\
-`docker run -p machine-port:8080 -d username-here/container-name-here`
+`docker run -p machine-port:8080 -d container-name-here`

 - `machine-port`: The port you want the Docker port mapped to, on your local machine
 - `username-here`: Defined above